nahian1005002/File-and-Folder-uploader/README.md

 (v) Allowable Student IDs: List of Student IDs who are allowed to upload files.
 IDs can be specified in range format such as 201005001-20100560 as well as comma separated individual IDs such as 200905100, 200805119.

+On the client side, when a user wants to upload a file (by pressing corresponding button in the client interface), the client will first request the server to send all the constraints configured.
+After receiving the constraints list, the client will then prompt the user to upload files accordingly and present with him a File Dialog box.
+If the files/folder specified by the user mismatch with the constraints, those will be rejected and a warning will be showed to the user.

+Every file is segmented before transfer by the client where the segment size will be maximum 512 bytes.
+For example, if a file is 1000 bytes, it will be segmented in two chunks, the first one is 512 bytes and the next one is 1000-512=488 bytes.
+The client will send each segment according to the following format:
+File Name::Starting Byte Number::Size of Segment::File Data
+The server, upon receiving each segment, will send an acknowledgment to the client which will cause the client to send the next segment, i.e., each segment is individually acknowledged.